-Change Description Release Date Windows Server 2012 R2 Added information about support for Windows Server 2012 R2.
+Change Description Release Date Added support for Amazon CloudWatch Logs You can use Amazon CloudWatch Logs to monitor, store, and access your system, application, and custom log files from Amazon Elastic Compute Cloud (Amazon EC2) instances or other sources.
+You can then retrieve the associated log data from CloudWatch Logs using the Amazon CloudWatch console, the CloudWatch Logs commands in the AWS CLI, or the CloudWatch Logs SDK.
+For more information, see Configuring a Windows Instance Using the EC2Config Service (p.
+66).
+For more information about CloudWatch Logs, see Monitoring System, Application, and Custom Log Files in the Amazon CloudWatch Developer Guide.
+July 10, 2014 Windows Server 2012 R2 Added information about support for Windows Server 2012 R2.
 AMIs for Windows Server 2012 R2 use the new AWS PV drivers.
 For more information, see AWS PV Drivers (p.
-49).
+48).
 June 3, 2014 AWS Management Pack Added information about support for System Center Operations Manager 2012 R2.
 For more information, see AWS Management Pack for Microsoft System Center (p.
-99).
+110).
 May 22, 2014 Added content Added troubleshooting information.
 For more information, see Troubleshooting Windows Instances (p.
-93).
+101).
 March 23, 2014 Enhanced networking Added information about enhanced networking.
 For more information, see Enabling Enhanced Networking on Windows Instances in a VPC (p.
-85).
+91).
 November 14, 2013 New launch wizard Added information about the redesigned EC2 launch wizard.
 For more information, see Launch a Windows Instance (p.
 11).
-October 10, 2013 AWS Management Pack The AWS Management Pack links Amazon EC2 instances and the Microsoft Windows or Linux operating systems running inside them.
+October 10, 2013

+Change Description Release Date AWS Management Pack The AWS Management Pack links Amazon EC2 instances and the Microsoft Windows or Linux operating systems running inside them.
 The AWS Management Pack is an extension to Microsoft System Center Operations Manager.
 For more information, see AWS Management Pack for Microsoft System Center (p.
-99).
+110).
 May 8, 2013 PV Drivers To learn how to upgrade the paravirtualized (PV) drivers on your Windows AMI, see Upgrading PV Drivers on Your Windows AMI (p.
-78).
+79).
 March 2013 AWS Diagnostics for Microsoft Windows Server The topic AWS Diagnostics for Microsoft Windows Server - Beta (p.
-132) describes how to diagnose and troubleshoot possible issues using the AWS Diagnostics for Microsoft Windows Server.
-March 2013

-Change Description Release Date Added content The topic Getting Started with Amazon EC2 Windows Instances (p.
+143) describes how to diagnose and troubleshoot possible issues using the AWS Diagnostics for Microsoft Windows Server.
+March 2013 Added content The topic Getting Started with Amazon EC2 Windows Instances (p.
 10) helps you launch and connect to your first Windows instance.
 The topic Controlling Access to Amazon EC2 Windows Instances (p.
-39) provides an overview of controlling access to your instances.
+40) provides an overview of controlling access to your instances.
 The topic Tutorial: Deploying a WordPress Blog on Your Amazon EC2 Windows Instance (p.
-17) shows how to create and deploy a WordPress blog on your Amazon EC2 instance.
+18) shows how to create and deploy a WordPress blog on your Amazon EC2 instance.
 December 2011 Added content The topic Tutorial: Setting Up a Windows HPC Cluster on Amazon EC2 (p.
-22) explains how to configure a Windows HPC Cluster on Amazon Elastic Compute Cloud.
+23) explains how to configure a Windows HPC Cluster on Amazon Elastic Compute Cloud.
 November 2011 This guide provides information about using Amazon EC2 Windows instances.
 For information about the basic infrastructure components of Windows instances, see What Is Amazon EC2? (p.
 1).
 For information about using Windows AMIs, see Windows Amazon Machine Images (AMI) (p.
-45).
+43).
 September 2011